prod-feng/install-openstack-icehouse-centos6/README.md

 Then run " packstack --allinone" again.

-Or you can run yum to erase mysql and mysql-libs, and delete all files in /var/lib/mysql
+Or you can run yum to erase mysql and mysql-libs, and delete all files in /var/lib/mysql(hope packstack can be smarter).

 2.